JatinKrRana/Excel-Insights-Dashboard-Walmart/README.md

-# Excel_Case_Study_Project_On_SupplyChainData
+### **Excel Insights Into Walmart's Supply Chain Performance and Digital Trends**
 Project Link:- https://drive.google.com/drive/folders/1vRb_orNtJ9DT7G52GbS1d4VJfKtbarXP?usp=sharing
-# Ecommerce

-### **Streamline & Spotlight: Unraveling the Narrative of Supply Chain Excellence and Digital Footprints**

-### **Background:**
+#### **Background:**

-DataCo Analysis Group, a leading consultancy in business analytics, specializes in providing comprehensive insights into various industry sectors.
-This case study, "Streamline & Spotlight," focuses on the intersection of supply chain operations and digital consumer behavior.
-With a detailed dataset encompassing supply chain metrics (DataCoSupplyChainDataset.csv) and digital access logs (TokenizedAccessLogs.csv), DataCo Analysis Group plays an instrumental role in helping businesses optimize their operations and understand digital engagement.
-The supply chain dataset offers insights into sales, logistics, and delivery performance, while the access logs shed light on consumer online interactions and preferences.
-In an era where efficient supply chain management and robust digital presence are crucial for business success, analyzing these datasets becomes imperative to uncover strategies for operational excellence and enhanced digital outreach.
+Walmart, a global retail giant, continuously seeks to enhance its supply chain efficiency and digital engagement to stay competitive.
+This case study, **"Excel Insights Into Walmart's Supply Chain Performance and Digital Trends,"** focuses on analyzing supply chain operations and online consumer behavior using two datasets: **SupplyChainDataset.csv** and **UserAccessLogs.csv**.
+The supply chain dataset provides insights into **sales, logistics, and delivery performance**, while the digital access logs capture **customer interactions and online preferences**.

+By examining these datasets, this study aims to uncover strategies for **streamlining logistics, optimizing inventory management, and enhancing digital marketing efforts**.
+Given the increasing importance of **efficient supply chain networks and a strong digital presence**, data-driven insights will be pivotal in driving operational excellence and improving customer engagement.

-### **Objective:**
+#### **Objective:**

-The objective of this case study is to conduct an in-depth analysis of the combined supply chain and digital access datasets provided by DataCo Analysis Group.
-Students will utilize advanced Excel techniques to dissect these datasets, revealing key patterns and insights.
-The primary tasks include data cleaning, integration, analysis, and the development of a comprehensive, interactive dashboard.
-This dashboard will serve as a critical tool in visualizing supply chain efficiencies, customer engagement metrics, and the synergy between them.
-The project aims to augment DataCo Analysis Group's consulting capabilities, offering actionable insights to clients for optimizing supply chain processes and improving digital marketing strategies.
-This analysis is also expected to contribute to a broader understanding of how supply chain and online consumer behavior are interlinked, thereby influencing strategic decisions in product management, marketing, and customer relationship management.
+The goal of this analysis is to leverage **advanced Excel techniques** to process, integrate, and analyze Walmart’s supply chain and digital access data.
+Key tasks include:

+- **Data Cleaning & Integration** – Handling missing values, transforming data types, and merging datasets for seamless analysis.
+- **KPI Development** – Defining key performance indicators (KPIs) such as **profit margins, delivery efficiency, product popularity, and online traffic patterns**.
+- **Interactive Dashboard Creation** – Building a **dynamic Excel dashboard** with visualizations to track **sales trends, order fulfillment efficiency, and customer engagement metrics**.

+This study aims to empower Walmart with **actionable insights** to refine its **supply chain strategy and digital outreach**, ensuring **better inventory planning, faster deliveries, and improved customer satisfaction**.
+The findings will also support strategic decisions in **product management, digital marketing, and customer relationship management**, reinforcing Walmart’s position as a leader in the retail industry.

 ### **Data Source:**